jcurran1289/PP4-Clinicaltrials/README.md

 | created_on | DateTimeField | To be shown below the question              | required but automatic      |
 | approved   | BooleanField  | To let admin approve before publishing      | required, auto is False (*) |

-(*) Please notice that in the current version and for better interactivity for the users, not yet approved comments are also shown on the site.

 - [x] Create - Every registered and logged in user can ask questions to the study team about the study.
 - [x] Read - Every user can read the comments of other users